 released in 2023, is an intersectional futurism drama set in the year 2072, amidst environmental devastation, Ishkode, an Ojibwe woman, and her unlikely companion Niife, a Nigerian climate refugee, join forces on what is left of the land to save themselves by protecting each other.
 Directed by Madison Thomas, and co-written with Thomas and Katarina Ziervogel.

 is filmmaker Deco Dawson's feature debut, which premiered at Festival du Nouveau Cinéma, and has been winning awards around the world.
-Arriving in Winnipeg’s North End in search of a better, safer life, young Ukrainian immigrant Eva finds a city filled with rundown, outdated establishments and a disproportional number of other, culturally diverse immigrants all too in search for a new life; each desperately holding onto their own language and culture, creating a neighbourhood of (comedic) miscommunication, growing apathy and oft painful alienation.
+Arriving in Winnipeg’s North End in search of a better, safer life, young Ukrainian immigrant Eva finds a city filled with rundown, outdated establishments and a disproportional number of other culturally diverse immigrants, all in search for a new life, each desperately holding onto their own language and culture, creating a neighbourhood of (comedic) miscommunication, growing apathy, and oft painful alienation.

 BUFFY SAINTE-MARIE: CARRY IT ON